leftmove/leftmove/README.md

 -->

-Software development for is my main hobby, and I love learning new things.
+Software development is my main hobby, because I love learning new things.
 I want to get into startups.

 <!--
 **bruhbruhroblox/bruhbruhroblox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.